corphacks/corphacks.github.io/_posts/2015-03-03-Super-Simple-SSH-Tunnel-Part-2.md

     cd /tmp/tunnel && simple-http.sh
     ```

+    > Please note: the `simple-http.sh` process needs to remain running for the remainder of this guide.

 4. In a separate terminal session on the remote server, test that the simple HTTP service works by executing:

     ```bash